Pjefferyi/vegetation_synchrony/README.md

 These instructions suggest writing Python code in a R markdown file, but you can also create and edit Python scripts directly in Rstudio.
 You can create such a file by selecting: "File" > "New File" >
 "Python Script"

-# Workflow to extract the phenology Data
+# Workflow to extract the phenology data

 After setting up a python environment that contains the packages necessary to run the python script (ee, pandas, and datetime), tje steps I use to extract the data are as follows: